 Progress of tippy tap installation can be monitored on our web GIS application: https://arcg.is/1nG1r80 (sponsored by WWF Namibia)

 Low-cost land for housing

-With the easing of lock down measures, the land programme has picked-up activities.
+With the easing of lock down measures, our sustainable urban development programme has picked-up speed again.

-1. Oshakati: Servicing of water connections to 90 erven has been completed in 2019, the last clients are now paying off their erven in June, 40 erven have been allocated and construction of houses has initiated.
+1. Oshakati: Servicing of water connections to 90 erven that were completed in 2019, and the last clients are now paying off their erven.
+In June, 40 erven have been allocated and construction of houses has started.

 2. Okahao: Servicing of water connection to 400 erven is being completed.
 76 erven have been allocated, roads opened and first houses are being built.

 3. Karibib: The servicing of the first 28 of 306 erven is planned for May.
 DWN has also signed an MoU with Town Council to assist with upgrading an adjacent informal settlement.

 4. Opuwo: The topographical survey has been completed and a first draft layout submitted.
 The MoU with Town Council plans for 2000 erven to be serviced over the coming 2-3 years.